Martha: Legends and myths

-Golden Legend
+The Golden Legend

 According to legend, St. Martha left Judea after Jesus' resurrection, around AD 48, and went to Provence with her sister Mary (conflated with Mary Magdalene) and her brother Lazarus.
 With them, Martha first settled in Avignon (now in France).
 The Golden Legend, compiled in the 13th century, records the Provençal tradition:

 Saint Martha, hostess of our Lord Jesus Christ, was born of a royal kindred.
 Her father was named Syro and her mother Encharia.
 The father of her was duke of Syria and places maritime, and Martha with her sister possessed by the heritage of their mother three places, that was, the castle Magdalen, and Bethany and a part of Jerusalem.
 It is nowhere read that Martha had ever any husband nor fellowship of man, but she as a noble hostess ministered and served our Lord, and would also that her sister should serve him and help her, for she thought that all the world was not sufficient to serve such a guest.

 After the ascension of our Lord, when the disciples were departed, she with her brother Lazarus and her sister Mary, also Saint Maximin [actually a 3rd-century figure] which baptized them, and to whom they were committed of the Holy Ghost, and many others, were put into a ship without sail, oars, or rudder governail, of the paynims, which by the conduct of our Lord they came all to Marseille, and after came to the territory of Aquense or Aix, and there converted the people to the faith.
 Martha was right facound of speech, and courteous and gracious to the sight of the people.

 The Golden Legend also records the grand lifestyle imagined for Martha and her siblings in its entry on Mary Magdalene:

 Mary Magdalene had her surname of Magdala, a castle, and was born of right noble lineage and parents, which were descended of the lineage of kings.
 And her father was named Cyrus, and her mother Eucharis.
 She with her brother Lazarus, and her sister Martha, possessed the castle of Magdala, which is two miles from Nazareth, and Bethany, the castle which is nigh to Jerusalem, and also a great part of Jerusalem, which, all these things they departed among them.
 In such wise that Mary had the castle Magdala, whereof she had her name Magdalene.
 And Lazarus had the part of the city of Jerusalem, and Martha had to her part Bethany.
 And when Mary gave herself to all delights of the body, and Lazarus entended all to knighthood, Martha, which was wise, governed nobly her brother's part and also her sister's, and also her own, and administered to knights, and her servants, and to poor men, such necessities as they needed.
 Nevertheless, after the ascension of our Lord, they sold all these things.